 Highest range - Excessive alcohol consumption in the month before sampling or more than 4 alcoholic drinks per day.

 So, for example, ten drinks consumed in a single episode will produce a higher PEth in comparison to the same amount of drinks being consumed across five episodes of two drinks apiece.
-PEth is eliminated from the body within 30 days so if a longer term picture of alcohol consumption is required, the test is best used in conjunction with a hair strand test, which can indicate alcohol use over a period of around three months.
+PEth is eliminated from the body within about a month so if a longer term picture of alcohol consumption is required, the test is best used in conjunction with a hair strand test, which can indicate alcohol use over a period of around three months.
 Together the two tests help form a more complete picture of a person’s alcohol usage.

 It’s the ability of a PEth test to actually able to discriminate between heavy, moderate and minimal alcohol consumption is a key benefit of the test among others.